dwarvesf/playbook/engineering/blockchain.md

 - Web3JS
 - Provider

-## EIP Ethereum Improvement Proposals
+## EIP Ethereum improvement proposals

 - [General](https://github.com/ethereum/EIPs/tree/master/EIPS)
   EIP stands for Ethereum Improvement Proposal.
 An EIP is a design document providing information to the Ethereum community, or describing a new feature for Ethereum or its processes or environment.
 The EIP should provide a concise technical specification of the feature and a rationale for the feature.
 The EIP author is responsible for building consensus within the community and documenting dissenting opinions.